mkoohafkan/mkoohafkan.github.io/_posts/2016-10-12-building-arcgis-models-the-r-way.md

 with return values (e.g. the text 'true' instead of the logical value TRUE) but this really isn't an issue for ArcPy, which generally returns the output file path as a string.
-The output file path is almost always an input argument ass well, so you usually don't need to access the return value.
+The output file path is almost always an input argument as well, so you usually don't need to access the return value.

 I used PythonInR to build the package [arcpyr](https://github.com/mkoohafkan/arcpyr), which provides a pretty straightforward interface to ArcPy.
 It's not a complete solution; it provides access to ArcPy functions, but it can't do a lot of the object-oriented stuff.
-I create a few functions to provide RasterCalculator function. but for examples like the one above, using ArcPy reads like any other R code:
+I created a few functions to provide raster calculator and access some of the environment settings.
+But for examples like the one above, using ArcPy reads like any other R code:

 ```r
 wadissolve = function(inlayer, outlayer, wafield, dissolvefield){